ioam/topographica/doc/Home/pubs.rst

 MSc Theses
 ----------

+-  Tobias Fischer.
+Model of all known spatial maps in primary visual cortex.
+Master's thesis, The University of Edinburgh, Scotland, UK, 2014.
+-  Giacomo Spigler.
+Neural modelling of the McCollough Effect in Colour Vision.
+Master's thesis,
+   The University of Edinburgh, Scotland, UK, 2014.
+-  Annabelle Gee.
+Neural Modelling of Congenitally Abnormal Visual Pathways.
+Master's thesis, The University of Edinburgh, Scotland, UK, 2014.
+-  Bharath Chandra Talluri.
+Characterising the Properties of Natural and Laboratory Animal-Rearing Environments and Their Impact on Models of Visual Cortex Development.
+Master's thesis, The University of Edinburgh, Scotland, UK, 2013.
+-  Yvonne Kneisel.
+Feasibility of random wiring in primate colour vision.
+Master's thesis, The University of Edinburgh, Scotland, UK, 2013.
 -  Gautham Ganapathy.
 Reconciling models of visual cortex development with anatomical patterns of lateral connectivity.
    Master's thesis, The University of Edinburgh, Scotland, UK, 2011.